siddh34/MCQs/Insem2/SDA.md

 ## UNIT 3 MCQ's

->Q1.
-Amongst which of the following is / are the correct with reference to significance of architectural design,
+>Q1. ______ design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.

     a.
-It provides a representation that facilitates communication among all stakeholders
+Structural design patterns
     b.
-It highlights early design decisions
+Creational design patterns
     c.
-It constitutes a relatively small, intellectually graspable model of how the system is structured
+Behavioral design patterns.
     d.
+None of the mentioned above

+The **Answer : Option c**

+>Q2. ______ design patterns concern class and object composition.

+    a.
+Structural design patterns
+    b.
+Creational design patterns
+    c.
+Behavioral design patterns.
+    d.
+None of the mentioned above

+The **Answer : Option a**

+>Q3. ______ design patterns are specifically concerned with communication between objects.

+    a.
+Structural design patterns
+    b.
+Creational design patterns
+    c.
+Behavioral design patterns.
-All of the mentioned above
+    d.
+None of the mentioned above

-The **Answer : Option d**
+The **Answer : Option c**